buy it: Amazon

 A van does soon come, from the direction the previous one sped off to.
 It stops for me.
 “Coban?”
 I ask.

-It’s packed beyond capacity, of course.
+It’s packed beyond capacity, of course, but I jump on board anyway, not wanting to chance getting stuck at this spot.
 This van also has a cracked window; the difference is that it’s the windscreen, the width of it.
 The interior panels are missing; the sliding door at times slides itself open.
 The only thing in good shape are the speakers — blasting eighties synth-pop.
 The driver’s in a rush — they all are.
 He tries to overtake a truck on a bend, failing to see another oncoming at full throttle.
 Catastrophe narrowly avoided.
 He does the same again at the next bend.
 And this with a phone to his ear.
 The woman beside me starts a conversation, asks me where I’m from, what I think of Guatemala.
 My review of Guatemala is a thumbs-up.
 It was either that or a thumbs-down.
 It’s difficult to be nuanced with your thumbs.

 Coban is drab, of no note; and Salama, the next stop, nondescript if you’re generous, dreadful if you’re not.
-A place to come to go and the next place to go is the capital, Guatemala City.
+A place to come to go, and the next place to go is the capital: Guatemala City.
 A bus this time, not a minivan; a so-called “chicken bus”, to be precise: a decades-old school bus, a hand-me-down from Big Bro up north.
 At the end of their shelf life in the States, they’re sent south for a new lease of life as a psychedelic-painted death trap.
-Besides a coat of paint, this one’s jazzed with cuddly toys and a sound system that puts to shame those in the Balearics.
-Eclectic playlist: sugary ballads to pulsing techno.
+Besides a coat of paint, this one’s jazzed with cuddly toys and a sound system that could hold its own in Ibiza.
+An eclectic playlist: sugary ballads to pulsing techno.
 Why bus drivers insist on playing dancefloor bangers, I don’t know.
 No one on a bus wants to dance.
-Music should be the country’s equivalent of Coldplay: subdued and forgettable.
-What they spent on the sound system they should have spent on the suspension: my organs are rearranged.
+What they spent on the sound system, they should have spent on the suspension: my organs are rearranged.
 School children weren’t meant to be driven at such speed.
 Haste to race ahead of other buses — to be first to pick up passengers — and also to thwart attacks: Gangs MS-13 and Barrio 18 govern here.
 They enforce extortion schemes; charges levied per bus per week.
 Pay or die.
 Passengers are at risk as well, which is why the UK Government’s official foreign travel advice for Guatemala includes: “Avoid travelling on public buses (repainted US school buses).”

 The sun has set by the time I reach Guatemala City.
 A murder rate fifty times that of London.
 And even that is understated: The police don’t count it as a homicide if a victim leaves the crime scene alive but later dies from the injuries.
 I want to hop on a bus to Antigua, 45 km away, but this is the northern bus terminal, and all the buses here go only north — where I’ve just come from.
 I ask at the information counter about hotels near the station.
 They say there are none, that I need to get a bus to the city centre.
 I board the bus they tell me to, the Transurbano; the others on board are mainly blokes, expressions chiselled to fuck-you.
 Scummy suburbs sprawl, dimly-lit shantytowns tacked onto slopes, run-down buildings, rusting vehicles.
 Heads pop up and peer, then quickly disappear, like urban whack-a-mole.
 Sinister weasels scuttle between cinder block boxes, skulk in the shadows.
 I’m close to panic: One of the deadliest cities in the world, and I’m riding a bus at night, no idea where I am.

 Half an hour passes with me staring through the mucked window at signs that don’t speak to me, thinking I can’t get off here, or here, or here.
 I’m still hoping for a Starbucks or McDonald’s — something that signals it’s a safer spot than others — when the bus stops and everyone gets off.
 It’s the last stop.
 No choice but to walk, but to where?
 Asking randoms where to go will show my hand, out me as lost and alone to them and anyone around.
 Fine in a rural town in the day, not in a homicide hotspot at night.
 If I hail a taxi, he’ll ask which hotel, and I’ll say any hotel, and he’ll think I’m a mug ripe to rob.
 And he’d be right.
-So I stand on a corner and look up the four streets, assess which has the most life and walk down that one.
+So I stand on a corner and look up the four streets, assess which has the most life, and walk down that one.
 I do the same again, and again, and again, follow the flow of people; past beat-up buildings and glowering doorways and gutters choked with garbage and shops that have their fronts barred like cells; past scraggy mutts and scrawny children in scruffed clothes, their glassy eyes focused on the faraway.
-On one of many checks over my shoulder, I see a guy who was on the bus; I cross the road, quicken, zigzag.
 Street stalls take up a chunk of the sidewalk, causing knocks and bumps.
 I brace for a brush of the pocket, the sly steal; ball my hand in a fist, ready to strike.
 Twice I’m asked for money; one moves his hand down the back of his jeans.
 A knife, an itch: I don’t wait to ask; I run.